 Service-Connected Nomination

 If your mother or father has been an active duty member of the Army, Navy, Air Force, Marines, or the Coast Guard for eight or more years, you are eligible for a Presidential nomination.
-Sons and daughters of a retired/disabled/deceased armed forces veteran are afforded the same opportunity, however, Presidential nominations are capped at 100 per year so it recommended that these applications also submit requests to their MOCs.
+Sons and daughters of a retired/disabled/deceased armed forces veteran are afforded the same opportunity, however, Presidential nominations are capped at 100 per year so it is recommended that these applications also submit requests to their MOCs.

 Children of Medal of Honor winners are granted the same courtesy but there is no annual cap placed on them.
 However, individuals enrolled in ROTC can have their Senior Instructor nominate them instead of a MOC.